 Measures include asset freezes (prohibiting Swiss persons from dealing with designated assets) and transaction prohibitions, with independent freezing by FINMA where required under Swiss law.

-Updates are published in the Federal Gazette and integrated into FINMA'
+Updates are published in the Federal Gazette and integrated into FINMA's continuously maintained sanctions lists for automated screening.

 What You Need To Do